 L. close is the species that is perfect for growing in cool areas.
 It can tolerate shade and produce orange flowers with a yellow undertone and blooms during May and June.
-At the fruit set, red berries are produced which attracts pollinators such as birds.
+At the fruit set, bright red berries are produced which attracts pollinators such as birds.
 This species is a native of the Pacific Northwest.

 L. periclymenum is the scientific name of this species.
 It is loved by many due to its flowers’ sweet scent, which is prominent early in the morning and late at night.
 Thin white flowers that turn light yellow with lavender or pink pigments give rise to this sweet scent.

 L. x heckrottii is another crowd favorite due to its long flowering period that can last for the whole summer and larger and more showy flowers.

 In the early parts of flowering, crimson-colored buds are seen but later on, gives rise to flowers that have soft pink with light violet tones on the exterior part and golden yellow interiors.
 Despite its aesthetic qualities, it is listed as an invasive species in Illinois.